PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 14 "Jump forward 150 years" %}}

-We now have centralised general purpose computing machines, with terminals and people who will take your punch card to load it on to a machine and give you the results back next week.
+We now have centralized general purpose computing machines, with terminals and people who will take your punch card to load it on to a machine and give you the results back next week.